S 1 … keep at bay

 … engender

-… Her kindness engendered trust in the community.
+… His speech engendered hope in the crowd.

 … engender